Donderstal/laravel-website/readme.md

 There is a .env.example file in the root folder of the project.
 Rename this to `.env`.

+Start Apache and MySQL in the XAMPP control panel.
+In phpMyAdmin, make a new database which uses the same name as the `DB_DATABASE` variable in the `.env` files.
+Also make sure the password and username in the .env file match your MySQL password and username

-After cloning this repo, run `composer install` and `yarn` to install the required dependencies.
+After cloning this repo and starting your server, run `composer install` and `yarn` to install the required dependencies.
 This can take some time.

-Start Apache and MySQL in the XAMPP control panel.
-In phpMyAdmin, make a new database which uses the same name as the `DB_DATABASE` variable in the `.env` files

 Run the following command to set up the database tables:
 ```bash